- Book easyJet holidays early for summer 2021

 The hottest time of year in Paphos, Cyprus is normally August.
 Expect maximum daytime temperatures to reach 30°C with high heat and humidity.

-In terms of rainfall, December usually gets the most rainfall in Paphos, Cyprus with 106mm on average.
-In December there are normally 13 days with some rain.
+In terms of rainfall, December is usually the wettest month in Paphos, Cyprus with 106mm on average.
+There are normally 13 days in December with some rain.

 When is it sunniest in Cyprus?